Online courses

 This assessment is an educational and reflective tool only.
 It is designed to support insight and emotional understanding and does not replace therapy or clinical assessment.

-In just five minutes, you’ll uncover the answer to the question so many people carry: Is it me, is it the relationship, or is it them?
+In just five minutes, you’ll uncover the answer so many people quietly carry: Is it me, the relationship, or them?

-This clinically informed assessment makes something hard to see and name, trust and emotional safety in relationship visible and measurable.
-It helps you understand what’s happening in your connection and what needs to be addresses, either within yourself or with another.
+This clinically informed assessment makes the invisible visible – it measures trust and emotional safety in your relationship.
+It helps you see what’s happening beneath the surface and what needs attention, either within yourself or between you and another.

-If helps you identify why you feel the way you do and gives you a tangible score out of 100, drawn from neuroscience, attachment theory, and world-class therapeutic insight.
+It helps you identify why you feel the way you do, giving you a trust and safety score out of 100 drawn from neuroscience, attachment theory, and world-class therapeutic insight.

-Trust isn’t something that we can see, yet we feel it in our body, our nervous system, and the movements of another person – sometimes instantly, sometimes over time.
-Trust is the invisible fabric of emotional intimacy, safety is built upon it.
+Trust isn’t something we can see, but we feel it in our body, our nervous system, and the movements of another person – sometimes instantly, sometimes over time.
+Trust is the invisible fabric of emotional intimacy.
+Safety is built upon it.
 Trust is the quiet magic of love.

 This quiz helps you measure how much of that magic is present, and how far from it you may be right now.